Bug report #15753

 Possible partial solutions:

 add a check, so if the user enters a wrong path or the filepath instead of the folder, a small dialog with a short explanation can pop up

 adding a small help button close to the path text box can also help.

 Possibly a separate issue: it seems that a user has to enter a path including the filename, even when a folder is necessary: pretty confusing IMHO.

-#1 Updated by Paolo Cavallini over 3 years ago
+#1 Updated by Paolo Cavallini almost 4 years ago

 Ticket recreated, deleted by mistake.
 Comment by Alexander Bruy:

 Are you using static package or install OTB from repository?